ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **Status: Archived.
-I built this project independently without any outside backing.
+I built this project independently without any outside support.
 As of now, I’ve stepped away from the project and am no longer providing updates or bug fixes.**

 Novel Bitcoin Payment Service aims to be your very own payment service, attaining the goal of Peer-to-Peer Electronic Cash System as envisioned by Satoshi Nakamoto.